agude/agude.github.io/_drafts/2017-02-06-switrs_motorcycle_crashes_by_date.md

 site.url
 }}/files/switrs-motorcycle-accidents-by-date/motorcycle_accidents_by_day_of_the_week_and_season.svg)

-There is lower ridership in winter over all, but there is also a smaller increase in the number of riders out on the weekend.
-However, the distributions are elongated as compared to summer meaning on some days there are many riders, and some days there are almost none.
-Like the trends for holidays, this could be due to weather.
-Summer weekends have consistently high ridership.
+There is lower ridership in winter over all (top row), as indicated by the central dotted line indicating average number of accidents.
+And we can see an increase on weekends; but during the winter, that weekend increase is small as compared with summer (bottom row).
+However, the winter distributions are more elongated than those from summer, meaning that on some days there are many riders, and on others there are almost none.
+Summer weekends, by contrast, have consistently high ridership.

+Thus, it appears we can conclude that weekend rider behavior does seem to track seasonal holiday riding behavior.
+And like the trends for holidays, the weekend results could be due to weather.

 ## Conclusion

 Motorcycle accidents do not follow the same trends as for all motor-vehicles.
-Motorcyclists continue riding even when they do not have a job, but seasons have a large effect on the number of riders out on the road.
+Motorcyclists continue riding even when they do not have a job.
+Seasons have a large effect on the number of riders out on the road.
 Riders are also out on holidays in the summer when other vehicles take the day off, and have high variance for winter holidays and weekends when the weather may turn against them.
-There are many more ways to explore motor cycle accidents---time of day, type of motorcycle, vehicle at fault---but those will have to wait for another day.
+There are many more ways to explore motorcycle accidents---time of day, type of motorcycle, vehicle at fault---but those will have to wait for another day.